"

 Parking information

-Budapest's public parking system is based on unified zones that determine hourly rates and maximum parking durations.
-The city is divided into four main zones: Zone "A" covers the busiest downtown areas (600 HUF/hour, from 8 AM to 10 PM), while moving towards Zones "B", "C", and "D", the fees and paid periods gradually decrease.
-It's important to note that in most zones, parking is limited to a maximum of 3 hours, except in Zone "D", where there are no time restrictions.
-Public holidays and weekends are generally free of charge, but special regulations and higher fees apply in key tourist areas – such as the Buda Castle or Margaret Island – every day of the week.
-To encourage environmentally friendly transport, vehicles with green number plates can currently park for free in many areas, although district regulations may vary.
-For the latest zone maps, exact fees, and mobile payment options, visit the official BKK website: https://bkk.hu/utazasi-informaciok/kozuti-kozlekedes/parkolas/
+Budapest's public parking system is based on unified zones that determine hourly rates and maximum waiting times.
+The city is divided into four main zones: Zone "A" covers the busiest downtown areas (600 HUF/hour, from 8 am to 10 pm), while fees and paid periods gradually decrease towards Zones "B", "C", and "D".
+It's important to note that in most zones, parking is limited to a maximum of 3 hours, except in Zone "D", where there is no time limit.
+Public holidays and weekends are generally free of charge, but in key tourist areas – such as the Buda Castle or Margaret Island – special regulations and higher fees apply every day of the week.
+To encourage eco-friendly transport, cars with green licence plates can currently park for free in many areas, although district regulations may vary.
+For the latest parking zone maps, exact fees, and mobile payment options, visit the official BKK website: https://bkk.hu/en/travelling-in-budapest/road-traffic/parking/

 • Paid parking available